And one other thing, ladies and gentlemen, replacing oil is not going to make energy cheaper.

 I don't know.

-I just didn't like and I wouldn't know about humility.
+I wouldn't know about humility.

-Um you are humble.
+You are humble.

-What what I think I know what bothers you.
+I think I know what bothers you.

 What?

-They were talking Romney was going to win the cities.
+They were talking, Romney was going to win the cities.

 That equals the sophisticated voters.

-And Santorum was gonna win the Hicks.
+And Santorum was going to win the Hicks.

-He was gonna win rural.
+He was going to win rural.

 Isn't that what bothered you?